Samsung Galaxy Tab

 Further changes saw the A series repositioned to entry-level (after the discontinuation of the Tab E lineup) and the S series extending to mid-range (with the introduction of the FE and Lite models).

 As of 2025, the current lineup include the Galaxy Tab S (at mid-range to flagship level), the Galaxy Tab A (at entry level), and the Galaxy Tab Active (a mid-range rugged model).
 The Galaxy Tab S and Tab Active support the S Pen since Galaxy Tab S3.

 Current line-up

 Galaxy Tab S

 The Galaxy Tab S series is Samsung's mid-range to flagship tablet line, running the Android operating system and mirroring the Galaxy S series of smartphones.
 It expanded in the mid-range line with the release of the Lite and FE models.
+As of 2026, the current generation is the Galaxy Tab S11 series, comprising the Tab S11 and Tab S11 Ultra, which succeeded the Galaxy Tab S10 series.